azharbhuiya112/OOPPROJECT/README.md

 ## OOP features used for implementation:

 1.Class

 2.Abstraction

 3.Encapsulation

 4.Inheritance

 5.Polymorphism

-6. Nested function
+6.Nested function

+7.Error handling

+8.operator overloading

+9.Friend Function

+10.Constructor

-7.Many more..
+11.Many more..

 ## How to operate:
 1. LOG in with Gmail and Password: